SnapLogic/documentation/autosync/config-snowflake-acct-as-data-destination.md

     -   **Password**: The password for the account.
 Note that multiple retries with an invalid password can cause your account to be locked.
     -   **Database name**: The name of the destination database.
     -   **Warehouse name**: The destination warehouse in which to load the data.
 You can use any existing warehouse from your Snowflake database.
 For example, `DEMO_WH`.
+    -   **Role**: Optional.
+The role for AutoSync to use when loading the data.
+For example, Sysadmin.
 -   **Validate and Save**: After saving and validating, AutoSync adds the configuration to the list of saved connections.

 -   **Select schema**: AutoSync populates this list from the account.
 Choose the schema to use as the destination.